wp-plugins/compact-wp-audio-player/readme.txt

 None

 == Changelog ==

+1.6 - Added an option to disable simultaneous playback.
+It will automatically stop the audio file that is currently playing when a user plays a new file.

 1.5 - added a auto loop parameter option in the shortcode to automatically loop the audio file